dixkox/policy-rag-app/README.md

 Policy‑RAG‑App
 A Retrieval‑Augmented Generation (RAG) application designed to answer policy‑related questions using vector search, document embeddings, and a FastAPI backend.
-Built as part of the Quantic Executive MBA Capstone Project (2026).
+Built as part of the MSSE Artificial Intellingence Engineering Presentation.

 🚀 Overview
 Policy‑RAG‑App enables users to upload policy documents, convert them into vector embeddings, store them in a vector database, and retrieve relevant chunks when answering questions.
 The system combines: